rcdexta/chappie/README.md

 clientId=<client_id> clientSecret=<client_secret> port=3000 redis_url=<redis_url> npm start
 ```

-This will start up chappie in server mode… There is one more step before we get Chappie up and running.
-The Slack app oauth configuration should point to the local server that you started.
+This will start up Chapiie in server mode… There is one more step before we get the bot up and running.
+The Slack app oauth configuration should point to the local server that you just started.
 Refer to `OAuth & Permissions` section inside the app settings page and set the redirect URL to `http://localhost:3000/oauth`

-Now, navigate to the browser and type `http://localhost:3000/login` and you will be redirect your slack team page asking for permissions to enable Chappie as an external app.
-Once you are done with that, Chappie will alive as a slack bot!
+Now, navigate to the browser and type `http://localhost:3000/login` and you will be redirected to your team slack page asking for permissions to enable Chappie as a third-party app.
+Once you are done with that, Chappie will come alive!

 ### License